Hong Kong police issue arrest warrants for eight overseas activists | Law-Order

 "I miss Hong Kong but as things stand, no rational person would be going back," said Yam, who police accused of meeting foreign officials to instigate sanctions against Hong Kong officials, judges and prosecutors.
 Former Democratic party lawmaker Ted Hui told Reuters the "bounty" adds to the arrest warrants already issued for him under the national security law, but "free countries will not extradite us".

-"He's the man who has put a $1M HKD bounty on my head.
-He's the man who has orchestrated the far-reaching transnational repression.
-Bar John Lee."
-Law said on Twitter that he has been "wanted" for other cases, and obtained refugee status in the UK two years ago.

-"I ask Hongkongers not to cooperate with any related pursuit or bounty actions," Law wrote.
-"We should not limit ourselves, self-censor, be intimidated, or live in fear."
-The four others gave no immediate comment to Reuters.
+Finn Lau, an activist based in London told Reuters the reward was motivated by the fact many democratic countries had suspended extradition treaties with Hong Kong.
+Nathan Law, who obtained refugee status in the UK two years ago, said that people in Hong Kong should not cooperate.
+"We should not limit ourselves, self-censor, be intimidated, or live in fear," he said on Twitter.

-Police told the press conference 260 people had been arrested under the national security law, with 79 of them convicted of offences including subversion and terrorism.
+Police told the press conference 260 people had been arrested under the national security law, with 79 of them convicted of offences including subversion and terrorism but admitted that the chances of prosecution were slim if the defendants remained abroad.
 "We are definitely not putting on a political show nor disseminating fear," Li said, adding that chances of prosecution were slim if the defendants remained abroad.

 "If they don't return, we won't be able to arrest them, that's a fact," he said.
 "But we won't stop wanting them."